 I am a fully qualified Counsellor or Psychotherapist - for me the two titles are interchangeable because the way that I will stay alongside you is in an entirely Person-centred way.

 I have a Post Graduate Diploma ( University of Cumbria, Level 7) in Person-centred Counselling / Psychotherapy and use this as the basis of my approach in my therapeutic work.

-This means that the horses work with me to help to support you on your healing journey.
-Their role is to help you learn more about yourself and act as your mirror and your truth.
-My role is to be there alongside and observe , reflect and reframe what is happening for you so that you can become more aware of who you are and understand yourself more which will help you in your search to find balance and harmony.
+My role is to help you learn more about yourself and be your mirror as you look to find your truth.
+I will stay alongside and observe, reflect and reframe what is happening for you so that you can become more aware of who you are and understand yourself more which will help you in your search to find balance and harmony.

 Areas of counselling I deal with